articulatory/articulatory/README.md

 # Speaker-Independent Acoustic-to-Articulatory Speech Inversion

 More details will be added soon!
+Code will be available at [https://github.com/articulatory/articulatory](https://github.com/articulatory/articulatory).

 ## L1 Distances Per Phoneme